ActiveState/gometalinter-helper/README.md

 * -all - Check all files in the tree.
 * -commit-hook - Check files that are staged for a commit.
 * -exe string - The name of the executable to run. (default "gometalinter")
+* -help - Show usage information.
+* -ignore value - Ignore all files listed in the given file.
+The file should be in .gitignore format.
+Can be passed multiple times.
 * -verbose - Be verbose about it.
-* -help - Show usage information.